How to Safely Run PowerShell on 1000 Servers… without the Risks of PS Remoting

 - Custom (most complex but most flexible): perform complex orchestration that can run different commands or scripts on different servers.
 These servers can be targeted sequentially, in parallel, and with branching and iterating (looping) logic.

-- Note that, when using direct or indirect targeting, you can use variables names.
+- Note that, when using direct or indirect targeting, you can use variable names.
 See variables to learn more.

 You can make the server targeting editable at job creation time by configuring “Allow server targeting to be specified when creating a job.”
 Note that the user creating the job must have permission for the environments that the server is in; see the security and access controls to learn more